zowe/cpu_usage_sample/README.md

 Started UsageInfoApplication in 7.338 seconds (JVM running for 8.709)
 ```

-*Note* I would expect that in a production scenario this shell script would be replaced by a job or other more formalised process.
+It is to be expected that in a production scenario this shell script would be replaced by a job or other more formalised process.

 In a browser type the address https://{ZOWE_EXPLORER_HOST}:{PORT}/swagger-ui.html to see the following: